DerekMaffett/river/README.md

 groups, keep decided processes consistent, and generate statistics useful to improving development practices.

+## Development Roadmap

+For pragmatic reasons, development requires real-life applications in order to meaningfully make progress.
+Current support favors a Git/Bitbucket/Jira workflow, but Github and alternative ticket management tools should be supported ultimately.
+Configuration options are expected to increase over time to support these different options, and possibly allow different tools to be managed as custom plugins.
+[Trunk based development][tbd] will be the initial workflow supported, with Git Flow being the most likely next workflow to be added.
+However, existing use cases will tend to be preferred over abstract ones.

 ## How to Install

 1. Add a `.river.env.json` file to the root of your project with the necessary personal